shavo007/docker-kong/compose/README.md

 This is the official Docker Compose template for [Kong][kong-site-url].

+With [kong enterprise](https://konghq.com/blog/kong-gateway-enterprise-2-3-now-generally-available/) now available we can now use the mgt UI

+## Steps

+- docker pull kong-docker-kong-gateway-docker.bintray.io/kong-enterprise-edition:2.3.2.0-alpine
+- docker images
+- docker tag <IMAGE_ID> kong-ee

+> you need to do this before running docker compose

 # What is Kong?

 You can find the official Docker distribution for Kong at [https://hub.docker.com/_/kong](https://hub.docker.com/_/kong).